-The board is primarily a governance board and is responsible for setting the long term Strategic Plan and Goals of the MSR.
-It sets policy, establishes the budget (including tuition fees), and employs the Head of School.
+The board is a governance board as opposed to an operational board, and is responsible for setting the long term Strategic Plan and Goals of the MSR.
+It sets long term policies, establishes the budget (including tuition fees), and offers guidance to and employs the Head of School.
 The Board has several committees to help it do its job, which include: Finance, Facilities, Marketing, Nominations, HR & Governance, Occupational Health and Safety, and Fundraising.

 MSR’s Head of School is responsible for the operation of the school.
-The Head of School hires and supervises the staff, leads the development of curriculum, and handles the day-to-day administration and financial management of the school.
+The Head of School hires and supervises the staff, leads the development of curriculum, works with the board to set school policies and procedures, and handles the day-to-day administration and financial management of the school.
 The Head of School is accountable to the Board of Directors.

 If you would like any of the monthly meeting minutes or other publicly available information, please send an email request to email@example.com.